 - Complex trauma that will take time: Psychotherapist, when you’re ready and stable enough

-Finding trauma-informed practitioners who understand trans experiences:
+Finding trauma-informed practitioners who understand transitioned women’s experiences:

 This is harder than it should be.
 Questions to ask when contacting therapists: